Architects: Group2 Architecture Interior Design

 Construction Manager: Jen-Col Construction

+From the architect.
 The City of Edmonton has a rich history of public pavilions located within the river valley and its extensive park space.
 The most notable, the Hawrelak Park pavilions designed in the late 1960’s by Bittorf Wensley Architects, reflect the landscape through their organically-shaped concrete columns, glued-laminated wood beams and wood-shingled roofs.
 The new Queen E Pool will continue this tradition.
 The new facility is tied to the landscape of Edmonton’s river valley.
 The building’s careful siting, pavilion like form, simple construction and materiality recall the rustic spirit of the original pool, and tie the new building into the landscape of the North Saskatchewan River valley park system.

 The Queen E Pool is located along side several mature existing deciduous and coniferous trees and as well as a landscaped berm which provide a connection to the natural surroundings and visual privacy.
 The pool and deck are oriented to the sun, while the pavilion acts as a windbreak for the pool user.